Studio Companion overview

 Tip 1, read it as a reference, not a textbook.
 Spend an hour mapping the seven Sections, then put it down.
 From that point on, open it only when you need a number.
 Trying to read the book cover to cover is the most common way to waste study time on this title.

 Tip 2, focus on the NBC pages, not the IBC pages.
-Every Section has parallel content for the International Building Code and the National Building Code of Canada.
-For the ExAC, the NBC pages are the ones you should highlight and tab.
-The IBC pages are useful for understanding, but they are not what gets tested.
+The code-driven Sections, most notably 1, 5, and 7, carry parallel content for the International Building Code and the National Building Code of Canada.
+For the ExAC, the NBC pages are the ones to highlight and tab.
+The IBC pages are useful for understanding the logic, but they are not what gets tested.

-Tip 3, build a one-page cheat sheet of structural spans.
+Tip 3, build a one-page structural span cheat sheet.
 Pull the practical span ranges from Section 2 onto a single page covering wood joists and beams, glulam, light and heavy timber trusses, steel beams and open-web joists, sitecast and precast concrete.
 That sheet alone will help you make fast scoping decisions on schematic design scenarios.

 Tip 5, learn the egress vocabulary in Section 5.
 Exit access, exit, and exit discharge are not interchangeable.
 The ExAC will ask you to identify which part of the egress system a problem belongs to before it asks you to solve it.
-Section 5 of the Studio Companion is the fastest way to internalize the distinction.
+Section 5 is the fastest way to internalize the distinction.

 Tip 6, treat the height and area tables as a starting point, not an authority.
 The Sixth Edition reflects the 2015 edition of the NBC.
 Most of the structure carries forward, but always confirm against the NBC 2020 before relying on a specific number for design decisions or exam answers.